zzzzzzzzzzzzzzzzz

 4 Sept 2025

-This feels like a Simpsons episode: the beginning has nothing to do with the ending.
+This post feels like a Simpsons episode: the beginning has nothing to do with the ending.
 It all started as an exercise in a creative AI course.
-The dynamic was to play with the famous srefs in Midjourney (numbers that define the style of the images).
+The dynamic was to play with the srefs in Midjourney (numbers that define the style of the images).
 With the sref random command you get random styles, and if you like one, you save it.
-Easy in theory, but then you get carried away generating images… and I ended up making 111 girls blowing bubblegum.
+Easy in theory, but then you get carried away generating images… and I ended up making 111 girls blowing a bubblegum bubble.
 Yes, one hundred and eleven.
-Because none of them convinced me.
-At that moment I thought I had wasted hours, that I was too picky and obsessive, that I needed to be more practical and just finish things otherwise I’ll never get anywhere… in short, I had a pile of images that were useless.
-But later (plot twist), that “useless material” turned out to be exactly the piece I needed.
+Because none of them felt quite right.

 What seemed useless ended up being the key